ndabAP/vue-command/README.md

 - Supports fullscreen mode
 - Customize the terminal with slots
 - Provide your own parser (falls back to simple one)
-- Provide your own event resolver
+- Provide your own event resolver to support keyboard
+- Multiline support with `\`
 - Autocompletion resolver (with <kbd>↹</kbd>)
 - Browse history (with <kbd>↑</kbd>/<kbd>↓</kbd>)
 - Search history (with <kbd>Ctrl</kbd> + <kbd>r</kbd>) (comming soon)